latorreandrea/auravisual-collab-manager-backend/README.md

 ---

 ### POST /admin/tickets/{ticket_id}/tasks (bulk create)
 Description: Admin creates multiple tasks for a ticket in a single request.
 Each task must include `action` and `assigned_to`. `priority` is optional.
-After tasks are created the ticket's status is updated to `processing`.
+After tasks are created the ticket's status is updated to `accepted`.
 Authentication: Bearer token (admin)

 Request body: